Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/protein-info.md

 ![](../../img/id-entity-viewer.svg)

+Select the Entity viewer app.
+Search for and select your gene of interest.

-In the Entity viewer you can find details of the different transcripts and protein isoforms, protein domains, links out to other protein databases and peptide sequences.
+You will find details of the gene's protein-coding transcripts, their peptide sequences, protein isoforms, protein domains and links to more information in other protein databases.